 A product roadmap is a tool that outlines the strategic objectives of a business and how they plan to evolve their product to reach these goals.

+What are the benefits of product roadmaps?

 There are many benefits that product roadmaps provide to teams and companies as a whole.